Composition Design of Shape Memory Ceramics based on Gaussian Processes: Theory of reversibility of phase transformation

-Where $\boldsymbol{R}$ is in the point group of austenite but not in the point group of martensite.
-For the tetragonal to monoclinic phase transformation, we express it as $\boldsymbol{R} \in \mathcal{P}^{\text{tet}} / \mathcal{P}^{\text{mono}}$.
+Where $\mat{R}$ is in the point group of austenite but not in the point group of martensite, i.e., $\mat{R} \in \mathcal{P}(\vec{a_i}) / \mathcal{P}(\vec{b_i})$.
 The number of rotations in the point group is called the order of that group.
-The number of variants for tetragonal to monoclinic transformation is given by the ratio of the order of the point group of austenite to the order of the point group of martensite.
-The tetragonal crystal has an order of 8 in its point group and the monoclinic crystal has an order of 2 in its point group.
-The ratio 8/2 gives a total of 4 variants of the martensite. \\
+The number of variants for tetragonal to monoclinic transformation is given by the ratio of the cardinality ($\#$) of the point group of austenite to the cardinality of the point group of martensite.
+The tetragonal crystal has $\# \mathcal{P}(\vec{a_i}) = 8$ and the monoclinic crystal has $\# \mathcal{P}(\vec{b_i}) = 2$.
+Hence, this results in a total of 4 variants of the martensite. \\

-There are three distinct correspondences ($1_\text{a}$, $1_\text{b}$ and 2) for tetragonal to monoclinic transformation, each having four variants of martensite.
+There are three distinct correspondences ($1_\text{a}$, $1_\text{b}$ and 2) for tetragonal to monoclinic transformation.
 The correspondences $1_\text{a}$, $1_\text{b}$ and $2$ are denoted as correspondences C, A and B respectively in Kelly's notation.
-In correspondence-$1_\text{b}$, the tetragonal 4-fold $c_\text{t}$ axis in $[0\ 0\ 1]$ deforms to the monoclinic $a_\text{m}$ axis as shown in Fig. \ref{fig_correspondances}b.
-In correspondence-2, the tetragonal 4-fold $c_\text{t}$ axis transformed to the monoclinic two-fold $b_\text{m}$ axis, as shown in Fig. \ref{fig_correspondances}c.
-The deformation of tetragonal 4-fold $c_\text{t}$ axis in $[0\ 0\ 1]$ to the monoclinic $c_\text{m}$ axis generates the correspondence-$1_\text{a}$, as shown in Fig. \ref{fig_correspondances}d. \\
+The lattice transformations are categorized into three primary correspondences: Correspondence-$1_\text{a}$ describes the deformation of the tetragonal 4-fold $c_\text{t}$ axis ($[0\ 0\ 1]$) in Fig. \ref{fig_correspondances}a into the monoclinic $c_\text{m}$ axis in Fig. \ref{fig_correspondances}b.
+In Correspondence-2, the $c_\text{t}$ axis transforms into the monoclinic 2-fold $b_\text{m}$ axis (Fig. \ref{fig_correspondances}c).
+Finally, Correspondence-$1_\text{b}$ is defined by the mapping of the $c_\text{t}$ axis to the monoclinic $a_\text{m}$ axis (Fig. \ref{fig_correspondances}d). \\

-Each one of the correspondences has four variants.
+Each one of the correspondences has four variants of martensite.
 For example, the 4 stretch matrices of variants for the correspondence 2 are as follows:

 \\